rajendrathakur/CoreJavaExamples/README.md

-# MyJavaProjects
+# CoreJavaExamples
-This repo contains all types of java projects
+This repo contains all core java examples